GerritCodeReview/git-repo/docs/internal-fs-layout.md

 The `.repo/manifests.git/config` file is used to track settings for the entire repo client checkout.

 Most settings use the `[repo]` section to avoid conflicts with git.

+Everything under `[repo.syncstate.*]` is used to keep track of sync details for logging purposes.

 User controlled settings are initialized when running `repo init`.

 | Setting                  | `repo init` Option        | Use/Meaning |